-Students must meet all university requirements for graduation, including passing the
+All students must meet all university requirements for graduation.

 Admission to the Professional Program

 The Department of Occupational Therapy application forms and all supporting documents should be submitted directly to the department secretary located in Douglas Hall Room 132.
 (Download Application Form-Word document).

 All students are strongly encouraged to see an advisor prior to applying to determine eligibility for admission.

 Students' grade point average for the required pre-requisites must be above 3.0 for consideration.
 The anatomy and physiology courses must have been taken within 5 years of admission to the program.
 Students must have a minimum cumulative GPA of 3.0 on a 4.0 scale.
 A limited number of students with a GPA of 2.9 to 2.99 may qualify for conditional admission.
 Conditional admission status is removed when a student achieves a cumulative GPA of 3.0 or better in the first semester of the professional occupational therapy program.